gambitproject/jsgte/INFOS/eqdiagrams.md

-two intervals, labeled T and B, that indicate the pure best responses of player I. At the common point of these two intervals, for prob(r)=1/4 (which depends on the payoffs to player II), _both_ T and R are best responses.
+two intervals, labeled T and B, that indicate the pure best responses of player I. At the common point of these two intervals, for prob(r)=1/4 (which depends on the payoffs to player I), _both_ T and R are best responses.
 This means player I can _mix_ between T and R at this point.

 The right diagram is analogous, except that the horizontal